 “When Sir Charles died, I had a lot of anger mixed with grief,” he says.
 “I had gained all these skills that I had never wanted, but now I thought I should use them.”
 That was when a friend told him about Dakin, which was just launching its Feline Weight Watchers Program in which volunteers monitor the weight of, and provide socialization for, at-risk cats with eating issues.

 This past year Patrick put all those skills to great use in Nick’s Nursery, Dakin’s kitten intensive care unit, the only one of its kind in New England.
-One of those furbabies, Tommy, a beautiful marmalade kitten, found his way into Patrick’s heart and home, and is now a brother for Little Kitty.
+One of those furbabies, Tommy, a beautiful marmalade kitten, found his way into Patrick’s heart and home and is now a brother to Little Kitty.

-Patrick also answered Dakin’s call for vet tech assistants, where, during the busiest season, volunteers support staff by giving meds, assisting with exams, doing intakes for dogs, cats, rabbits and whatever other animals come through Dakin’s doors.
+Patrick also answered Dakin’s call for vet tech assistants, where, during the busiest season, volunteers support staff by giving meds, assisting with exams, and doing intakes for dogs, cats, rabbits, and whatever other animals come through Dakin’s doors.
 He’s found rabbits can be particularly difficult “like catching a greased pig!”.

 Patrick volunteers anywhere from one to as many as four days a week at Dakin during the busiest season.
 “Working at Dakin and seeing their protocols for intake, quarantine and more has shown me how a humane organization SHOULD be run,” he says.

 His next big venture will be as a team member for the Jackson Galaxy Pawsitive Project.
 Dakin is one of 16 shelters nationwide selected to undertake this training.
 The Cat Pawsitive program will offer guidelines to increase the well-being and adoptability of cats in shelters, particularly shy/fearful cats.
 Staff and volunteers will learn more ways to engage cats and keep them more physically active.
 The program also offers methods to show how cats can be taught using positive reinforcement training methods.